Meeting Mudjie Once Again

 Anyway, Mudjie's speech was actually not about himself.
 He just used it as a launching pad for this clincher: "Your name is the one precious thing that you have.
 Pangalagaan ninyo ang inyong pangalan."
 Or words to that effect.

 If I might add, no matter how odd-sounding it is, your name holds your identity and destiny.
-You might as well find meaning in it and uphold it with a life that's worth living up to your name.
+You might as well find meaning in it and uphold it with a life that's worth living up to it.

 "Maraming matatalino at magagaling na mga Pilipino, pero karamihan hindi nagsasucceed," he went further as graduation day inspirationals go.
 "Dahil sa dami ng gustong gawin, walang nagagawa sa bandang huli.
 Kaya't ang susi sa tagumpay ay focus.
 Dream big but start small.
 Then focus on one thing at a time and finish it," he advised.
-(Wow, sounds like I did something right with my life.)
+(Now that sounds like I did something right with my life--even if I knew I wasn't exactly the sharpest saw in a room filled with pros.)

 He wrapped up his message with that most fitting little factoid I shared with him about Carmen Velasquez a few hours ago, so I am amazed no end that he must have made a last-minute revision to his speech.